jakeread/handbook/index.md

 ### Other Nuggets

+- references go online now, everything else should be not-online
+  - jake: how to do ?
 - do we need a disclaimer ?
 - ashy chart for actuators
 - (jake) find datasheet of stiffnesses for miniature guide blocks